flathub-infra/website/README.md

 # flathub.org

 This is the source code for the website, both backend and frontend.
+That's running on https://beta.flathub.org and hopefully soon https://flathub.org

+# Code contribution

+First of all thanks for considering contributing to this project!

+Pull request are welcome.
+Please, create an issue first explaining what you want to do and how.

 ### Development